radosavlevici/NaturalLinuxTranslator1/README.md

 - OpenAI for providing the GPT-4o API
 - Contributors and testers who helped improve this tool
-- Command Translator Team for the original concept and design
+- Ervin Remus Radosavlevici for the original concept and design